nystudio107/generator-craftplugin/CHANGLOG.md

 # generator-craftplugin Changelog

+## 1.1.27 -- 2017.01.09

+* [Fixed] Fixed an issue that would cause the generator to fail if you had empty Controller or Services names

 ## 1.1.26 -- 2017.01.09

 * [Fixed] Fixed a regression error that would cause Craft CMS API 2.5.x plugins to fail